aragorn2101/PhD_Comics_downloader/README.md

 me confidence in times of doubt and it often reminds me how important my small "steps" are for research and science in general.

-So thanks for Jorge Cham (the author), and please check out [http://phdcomics.com](http://phdcomics.com)
+So many thanks to Jorge Cham (the author), and please check out [http://phdcomics.com](http://phdcomics.com)

 This repository contains a Python 3 script which aims at the bulk download of